-Let's talk about the number two thing on your mind during your menstrual cycle.
+Let's talk about the number two thing on your teen's mind during their menstrual cycle.
+It might surprise you.

 Period poops.
-Many folks who get their menstrual period experience period poop, but nobody seems to be talking about it.
+Many folks who get their menstrual period experience period poops, but nobody seems to be talking about it.
 Until now!

-You might think this type of bowel movement during your menstrual cycle is just a ‘you thing,’ but believe it or not, period poops are as common as cramps, mood swings and breakouts.
+Your teen might think this type of bowel movement during a menstrual cycle is just a ‘them thing,’ but believe it or not, period poops are as common as cramps, mood swings and breakouts.
 Yup, that's right.
 Just because people aren't talking about it on TikTok doesn't mean they aren't filling up their toilet bowls as they scroll.

 In fact, this BMC Women's Health study found that at least 28% of people with periods experience diarrhea when they’re menstruating.
 Holy sh*t, right!
 (Pun fully intended.
 We couldn't resist.)

-Period poops are bowel movements that typically happen at the start of your period.
-They’re usually looser and more frequent than your regularly-scheduled poop programming, and also tend to be more foul-smelling.
+Period poops are bowel movements that typically happen at the start of a period.
+They’re usually looser and more frequent than regularly-scheduled poop programming, and also tend to be more foul-smelling.
 The good news?
-Changes in the frequency, smell and consistency of your bowel movements during your period are super common!
+Changes in the frequency, smell and consistency of bowel movements during a period are super common!

 What causes period poops?

 Let's all give a round of applause to prostaglandins, the orchestra behind this fine poop production!
-Prostaglandins are a group of hormone-like compounds in your uterus lining.
-Right before your period begins, the cells that line your uterus begin to produce more prostaglandins.
-These hormones cause uterine muscle contractions so the lining can shed each month, AKA produce your period.
-Whenever you feel a cramp, that’s a contraction!
+Prostaglandins are a group of hormone-like compounds in the uterus lining.
+Right before a period begins, the cells that line the uterus begin to produce more prostaglandins.
+These hormones cause uterine muscle contractions so the lining can shed each month, AKA produce the period.
+Whenever someone feels a cramp, that’s a contraction!

 In addition to menstrual cramps, acne, mood swings, and other PMS symptoms, prostaglandins can also affect bowel movements.
 Remember, prostaglandins cause the muscles in your uterus to contract.
-So, if your body produces extra prostaglandins, they will flow into your bloodstream and have a similar effect on other muscle areas, such as your bowels.
+So, if the body produces extra prostaglandins, they will flow into your bloodstream and have a similar effect on other muscle areas, such as the bowels.
 The result?

 *In Shania Twain's magical voice* I'm inviting you to a party for poo, woo!